 Ingredients

-- Parmesan cheese: I’ve tested this recipe with pre-shredded parmesan cheese, shelf-stable grated parmesan cheese, and freshly grated Parmigiano Reggiano (the good stuff!).
-While pre-shredded cheese was okay, the shelf-stable stuff did not work at all (and didn’t taste great).
-The best option was freshly grated Parmigiano Reggiano using the small holes on your box grater.
+- Parmesan cheese: I've tested this recipe with pre-grated cheese, the shelf-stable type, and freshly grated Parmigiano Reggiano (the good stuff!).
+While pre-shredded cheese was okay, the shelf-stable stuff did not work at all (and didn't taste great).

 Equipment

-- OR a rimmed baking sheet: If you don’t have a mini muffin tin you can use a rimmed baking sheet instead – just mound the cheese, leaving about 1-2″ of space in between each mound.
+- OR a rimmed baking sheet: If you don't have a mini muffin tin you can use a rimmed baking sheet instead - just mound the cheese, leaving about 1-2" of space in between each mound.

-Step one: Before you get started, make sure to preheat the oven to 400ºF (about 204ºC) and set aside either your mini muffin tin or rimmed baking sheet.
+- Step one: Before you get started, make sure to preheat the oven to 400ºF (about 204ºC) and set aside either your mini muffin tin or rimmed baking sheet.

-Step two: Finely shred your parmesan cheese using the small holes of your box grater until you have about 1/2 cup (which makes about 24 parmesan crisps).
+- Step two: Finely shred your parmesan cheese using the small holes of your box grater until you have about ½ cup (which makes about 24 parmesan crisps).

 Step three: Measure 1 teaspoon of the shredded parmesan cheese and place it into a single mini-muffin cup, spreading it out evenly with the back of the spoon.
-Repeat until all of the muffin cups are filled.

 Step four: Bake in the preheated oven for 4-6 minutes, or until the cheese is well melted, bubbly, and the edges have begun to brown.
-5 minutes was the sweet spot when testing the recipe several times in my home oven.

 Draining on paper towels